How to get the most from your Rotex, (The Basics)

 To use this function, first make sure the Rotex is unplugged, then put the sander into the Rotex mode.

 Hold the sander upside down in your left hand so that your left thumb can depress the spindle lock button.
 Depress the spindle lock button with your left thumb and turn the pad anti-clockwise with your right hand until you feel the spindle lock engage, ( the spindle lock button will depress an extra couple of millimetres).

 Continue holding the spindle lock and turning the pad anti-clockwise until the pad comes off.

 To put on a new pad, depress the spindle lock, put the pad on the machine and turn it clockwise until you feel it drop into position and the locking mechanism begins to engage.
-Once this happens, grip it firmly and turn it clockwise until it locks fully.
+Once this happens, grip it firmly and turn it clockwise until it locks.
 Now put the machine down and give your hands a shake.
-Told you it was a bit of s bugger to do; but trust me, it will get easier with practice.
+Told you it was a bit of s bugger to do; but trust me, it will get simpler with practice.

 At the rear of the machine just above the plug it lead is the variable speed control for the sander and the green button on the inside rear of the “d” handle section releases the dust extractor port so you can polish the car without running the risk of it accidentally banging into the paint surface.

 Using the Rotex.

 Now, whatever your project, having a good understanding of how to use the functions of the sander will always help you to achieve the best finish possible on your work.

 One of the most common questions I field when showing people the Rotex is, “how do I know which mode, I should be using?”